 I’ll admit it, I’m a total ice-cream addict, just love the stuff and homemade is best.
-This is my Cranachan Ice-cream which is my adaptation of out traditional Scottish dessert and it’s just fab!
+This is my Cranachan cheesecake ice-cream which is my adaptation of out traditional Scottish cranachan dessert and it’s just fab!

 Raspberries, sugar, lemon juice, whisky (goes without saying, this is Scotland after-all), cream cheese, milk , creme fraiche, oats, shortbread crumbs and mixed nuts.